iMuhammadAnas/User-Management-API/README.md

 ---

 ## 🤝 Acknowledgments
-- This project was created as part of learning during my studies at Jamia Baitussalam.
+- This project was created as part of learning during my studies at Baitussalam Techpark.